dbsasser/LaunchPad/README.md

 # LaunchPad

-LaunchPad is crowdfunding platform.
+LaunchPad is a crowdfunding platform.
 Users can create, comment, and donate to campaigns.

-Actual payment for donations is not mplemented.
-Currently, new users start with $1000 imaginary dollars in their account.
+Actual payment for donations is not yet implemented.
+Currently, new users start with an imaginary $1000 in their account.

 ## Contributing